melinaviard/ANgularFinalProject/README.md

 # ProjetFinal
 This is the final project for our JAVA formation.
 Our theme is the transport.
-So we decide to do a web application for car's renting.
-Our idea is to facilitate the use of the application for both the customer and the employees.
+In this way, we have decided making a web application for car's renting.
+Our idea is to facilitate customers and employees using application.
-For the frontend, we are using Angular.
-We create the front for the Reservation's part and for the administrator of the company.
+For this frontend, we are using Angular.
+Here we create the front for the Reservation's part and for the administrator of the company only.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local mahcine so you can use it.
-You can see our introduction here : https://drive.google.com/drive/folders/1mNWgLwMcIt61dlvkF8o_RUHHiEvWetYZ?usp=sharing
+You can see our introductions here : https://drive.google.com/drive/folders/1mNWgLwMcIt61dlvkF8o_RUHHiEvWetYZ?usp=sharing

 ## Prerequisites